wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

 = Version 3.1.2 =
-Added a check for NextGEN Gallery image ids in the content to include additional images in the Open Graph meta tags.
+Added a check for NextGEN Gallery image IDs in the content (to detect additional images for the Open Graph meta tags).

 = Version 3.1.1 =
 Upgrade suggested.
 Fixed variable reference in widget.
 Added informational box when upgrading options.